College can be daunting!

 KashKick: Get paid directly into your PayPal for watching videos, surfing, shopping and more.
 Join KashKick Now!

 If you want to go to college, take classes like these.
-You’ll have to take them in college anyway, so why not get them done early when it’s free?
+You’ll have to take them in college anyway, so why not get them done early when they’re free?

-Also, if you take the classes in high school, they usually go at a slower pace than they would in college so they’re actually easier.
-It will be a little harder than the normal high school classes, but college is definitely harder than high school, so it will also prepare you for what’s to come.
-It can be a good stepping stone for future success.
+Also, if you take the classes in high school, they usually go at a slower pace than they would in college, so they’re actually easier.
+They will be a bit harder than regular high school classes, but since college is much more challenging than high school, these classes will help prepare you for what’s to come.
+They can be a great stepping stone to future success.

-I took 29 college credits in high school and 28 of them transferred to the school I now go to.
-It made it possible for me to skip my entire first year of school and start college as a sophomore.
+I took 29 college credits in high school, and 28 of them transferred to the school I now attend.
+This allowed me to skip my entire first year of college and start as a sophomore.

-This saves a year of tuition, housing, food, books, and everything else.
+This saved me a year’s worth of tuition, housing, food, books, and other expenses.
 It’s a great way to save money.

 2. I Work During the Summer for Extra Cash

-I work in a factory and I don’t like it, but it makes me good enough money to keep me there for the summer.
-Since it is just a temporary job, I put up with it.
-If you don’t want loans then think long term; sometimes you have to do a job that you don’t like for a while if it pays well.
+I work in a factory, and although I don’t like it, it pays well enough to keep me there for the summer.
+Since it’s just a temporary job, I put up with it.
+If you want to avoid loans, think long-term: sometimes you have to take a job you don’t like for a while if it helps you achieve your goals.

-I then tried to save as much of each paycheck as possible by putting it in my savings account.
-The more money you can keep in your savings, the more money you’ll earn in interest every month.
+I tried to save as much as possible from each paycheck by putting it directly into my savings account.
+The more money you keep in savings, the more you’ll earn in interest every month.

 Remember: every penny counts!

-I also stopped buying things like gum and mints; little things like those don’t seem to cost much but, when you buy them every week, it adds up.
-You don’t need those things; they aren’t a necessity.
+I also stopped buying non-essential items like gum and mints.
+Little things like these may not seem costly, but when you buy them every week, it adds up.
+If it’s not a necessity, don’t buy it.
+Save instead!

 Advertisements

-You can also try to sell your old college text books for some cash.
+You can also try to sell your old college textbooks for some extra cash.

-Since I work full time in the summer and over winter breaks, I do not work during school.
-I take a full class load and completely focus on my schoolwork and grades.
-It is helping me to graduate a year early by taking so many credits every semester.
+Since I work full-time in the summer and over winter breaks, I don’t work during the school year.
+I take a full class load and focus entirely on my schoolwork and grades.
+This approach is helping me graduate a year early by taking so many credits each semester.

-Also, by not having a job and only focusing on my studies, I’ve been getting straight As in all my classes so far.
-This is important but I’ll talk more about that shortly.
+Additionally, by not having a job and dedicating myself to my studies, I’ve been able to get straight As in all my classes so far.
+This is crucial, but I’ll discuss more about that shortly.

 3. I Applied (and Got) a Scholarship

-The other thing every college student should do is apply for scholarships.
-Even if you don’t think you’ll get any, check them out, especially the ones through the school you’re going to.
+Another thing every college student should do is apply for scholarships.
+Even if you don’t think you’ll qualify, it’s worth checking them out, especially those offered by the school you’re attending.

-I found out that my college would give me $5,000 right off the bat.
-Then they told me if I retook my ACT and scored one point higher, they’d more than double my scholarship.
+For instance, I discovered that my college would give me $5,000 right off the bat.
+Then they informed me that if I retook my ACT and scored just one point higher, they’d more than double my scholarship.

-I retook it and scored higher, and they raised my scholarship to $13,000.
+I retook the test, scored higher, and they increased my scholarship to $13,000.

-I wasn’t in any sports or activities.
-I was just focused on my academics in high school.
-I never dreamed I could get that much but I did.
-You’ll be surprised what you can get too if you just look and ask.
+I wasn’t involved in any sports or extracurricular activities.
+I focused solely on academics in high school and never imagined I could receive such a significant amount, but I did.
+You’d be surprised what you might qualify for if you just take the time to look and ask.

-The best and safest way (without being scammed) to find available scholarships is through the U.S. Department of Labor’s FREE scholarship search tool.
+The best and safest way to find legitimate scholarships (without falling for scams) is by using the U.S. Department of State’s FREE scholarship search tool.

-United States Department of Education suggest (on their blog) to check for available scholarships opportunities through:
+The United States Department of Education suggests (on their blog) checking for available scholarship opportunities through:

 - a high school or TRIO counselor